HL7/davinci-crd/src/pagecontent/hooks.md

 Not all these cards will necessarily be relevant to all users.
 While it might be possible (through negotiation between provider and payer) to configure a service to withhold certain card types from certain practitioner roles, this is unlikely to be sufficiently responsive and places a considerable configuration burden on the payer software.
 As well, in some cases, preferences about what information to receive could be specific to the user.
 An alternative would be for the payer to host a distinct service for every single card type it was able to return, but this could result in the payer receiving 10+ service calls each time the hook fired and performing considerable redundant processing in each service.
 It would therefore be nice if a hook could, upon invocation, indicate what subset of response types were wanted - for that specific hook invocation.
 The client system could then dynamically configure the response types based on user type, individual user, location within the workflow where the hook was being fired, whether the hook had previously been fired or other factors.

-It is not clear whether this capability will be of interest to EHR systems or to other types of decision support services.
+It is not clear whether this capability will be of interest to EMR systems or to other types of decision support services.
 Therefore, rather than proposing a change to the base CDS Hook specification, this IG will leverage the CDS Hook extension mechanism.
 After connectathon and implementation experience, if this proves to be a useful feature, a change may be requested, and this will become a core portion of the CDS Hook environment.

 Extensions will be enabled in two places: